Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Experiment

-We then apply \textsc{RILKE} for shared-subspace management, following the procedure outlined in Sec.~\ref{subsec:shared}.
-Specifically, we first cluster the dataset based on layer-$l$ hidden states, using a similarity threshold of $\tau_{\mathrm{sim}}=0.9$, consistent with the criterion for identifying unrelated knowledge in Sec.~\ref{subsec:rq1}.
-A single shared intervention is then trained for each cluster, with all instances within a cluster processed jointly in a single batch.
+Following the protocol in Sec.~\ref{subsec:shared}, we apply the shared-subspace strategy by first clustering the dataset based on layer-$l$ hidden states.
+We use a similarity threshold $\tau_{\mathrm{sim}}=0.9$, consistent with the criterion for identifying unrelated knowledge established in Sec.~\ref{subsec:rq1}.
+Subsequently, we train a single shared intervention for each cluster by processing all assigned instances in a joint batch.

-We summarize the trainable parameters of each method in Tab.~\ref{tab:params}.
-Prior approaches typically fine-tune sub-modules of the base model to encode new knowledge.
-In contrast, \textsc{RILKE} operates in representation space with a low-rank linear intervention head ($4 \times 4096$ in our setup).
-This design yields substantial memory saving even when allocating an individual module per edit.
-On \texttt{Llama-3.1-8B-Instruct}, \textsc{RILKE} trains fewer than 20\% of the parameters required by competing baselines.
-Furthermore, the cluster-shared method reduces memory usage to $\approx 30\%$ of vanilla \textsc{RILKE}, achieving an additional $\sim\,3\times$ compression while preserving both editing fidelity and overall utility.
+Tab.~\ref{tab:params} details the storage overhead associated with different memory-based editing methods.
+Unlike prior methods that typically fine-tune and store entire sub-modules for new knowledge, \textsc{RILKE} employs a low-rank intervention head in representation space, substantially reducing memory overhead and enabling efficient per-edit adapter instantiation.
+Specifically, for \texttt{Llama-3.1-8B-Ins}, \textsc{RILKE} requires less than 43\% of the storage capacity mandated by competitive baselines such as WISE.
+Furthermore, adopting a cluster-shared strategy reduces memory usage to $\approx 30\%$ of the standard \textsc{RILKE} configuration, achieving an additional $\sim3\times$ compression.
+This result validates our claim that \textsc{RILKE} is a memory-efficient method.

-As shown in Tab.~\ref{tab:shared}, shared-subspace training incurs a modest reduction in generalization while preserving edit efficacy and overall utility, while significantly reducing the trainable parameter budget.
-This demonstrates the effectiveness of our approach.
-Further analysis of the cluster-based training strategy is provided in Sec.~\ref{sec:ana} and App.~\ref{appendix:threshold}.
+We also report efficacy and localization for the cluster-shared setting in Tab.~\ref{tab:shared}, using the same evaluation protocol described above.
+We observe that this approach incurs only a modest reduction in generalization while preserving editing efficacy and overall utility.
+Crucially, it significantly reduces the parameter budget, demonstrating the efficiency of our method.
+Further, in App.~\ref{appendix:system_cost}, we show that our method introduces only minimal training cost compared with prior methods and incurs negligible additional inference latency relative to running the vanilla model.
+This validates that \textsc{RILKE} provides an efficient approach for knowledge customization at both the training and inference stages.